Wigner-PDC description of photon entanglement as a local-realistic theory: Introduction

 That last is the issue that interests us here, one that, as to be expected, did motivate the proposal of several modifications upon the expressions for the detection probabilities: for instance, as early as in \cite{pdc4}, ``our theory is also in almost perfect one-to-one correspondence with the standard Hilbert-space theory, the only difference being the modification in the detection probability that we proposed in relation...''.

-Those modifications ranged from the mere inclusion of temporal and spatial integration \cite{pdc4} to the proposal of much more complicated functional dependencies \cite{pdc7,W_LHV_02,MS2008}, all of them seeming to pose their own problems; for instance in \cite{W_LHV_02}, a departure from the quantum predictions at low or high intensities, experimentally disproved for instance in \cite{Brida_et_al02}.
+Such modifications ranged from the mere inclusion of temporal and spatial integration \cite{pdc4} to the proposal of much more complicated functional dependencies \cite{pdc7,W_LHV_02,MS2008}, all of them seeming to pose their own problems; for instance in \cite{W_LHV_02}, a departure from the quantum predictions at low or high intensities, experimentally disproved for instance in \cite{Brida_et_al02}.
 Our route here is a different one however: we do not propose any modification of the initial expressions for the detection probabilities (in one-to-one correspondence with the initial quantum electrodynamical model), but just explore the possibility of performing some convenient mathematical manipulation that casts them in a form consistent with the axioms of probability, hence one consistent with local-realism.
-Following for instance \cite{pdc4} (see also \cite{detection}), quantum mechanical detection probabilities, single and joint, can respectively be expressed as